Werdert45/Werdert45/README.md

 I'm a Software Engineer passionate about everything about data.
 I love to create new architectures around data and serving different applications to people.
 Over time I have worked on a wide variety of things, ranging from a sweet water fish classifier app in Tensorflow and Flutter to a numerical simulation of the solar system.
 Apart from that I have been working for more than 4 years on webapps and on data infrastructure.

 ### Some things about me 🔬
-📍 I'm currently located in Amsterdam, NL.
+📍 I'm currently located in Milan, Italy.

 🔭 I’m currently working on:
 - An affordable reservation system for restaurants 🗿
 - A Sponsored-By segmentation tool for Youtube 🎲

-🌱 I’m currently learning GraphQL.
+🌱 I’m currently learning PyTorch.

 ---